willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

     > [!NOTE]
     > This list is an [evolvable enumeration](/graph/best-practices-concept#handling-future-members-in-evolvable-enumerations).
 You must use the `Prefer: include-unknown-enum-members` request header to get all the values.-->

-### Enable the workforce integration for your team schedules
+### Step 4B: Enable the workforce integration for your team schedules

 Enable your workforce integration on the schedules you want to manage.
 To do this, use the [Create or replace schedule](/graph/api/team-put-schedule?view=graph-rest-1.0) API to create or update the schedule for your teams.